rjaros/kilua/README.md

 Contributions and PRs are welcomed.
 All artifacts are published to Maven Central.

 ## Documentation and examples

+The official guide is published at [https://kilua.gitbook.io/kilua-guide](https://kilua.gitbook.io/kilua-guide).
+It's still a work in progress and may be incomplete.

 Current API documentation is published at [https://rjaros.github.io/kilua/api/](https://rjaros.github.io/kilua/api/).